dsc-courses/practice.dsc80.com/problems/sp22-final/sp22-final-q08.md

 # BEGIN SUBPROB

-(1.5 pts) Which word in Song 0's title has the highest TF-IDF?
+Which word in Song 0's title has the highest TF-IDF?

 ( ) `"i"`
 ( ) `"hate"`